dahlia-lib/dahlia/docs/usage/programmatic.rst

-Programmatic Camellia
+Programmatic Dahlia
 =================

-The two ways camellia can be used with Python are with the functions :func:`~camellia.camellia` and :func:`~camellia.wprint`.
+The two ways dahlia can be used with Python are with the functions :func:`~dahlia.dahlia` and :func:`~dahlia.dprint`.

-The difference between the two is :func:`~camellia.wprint` will print the value while :func:`~camellia.camellia` will return it.
+The difference between the two is :func:`~dahlia.dprint` will print the value while :func:`~dahlia.dahlia` will return it.
 The underlying usage is the same.
-For brevity, the examples will mostly be using ``wprint``.
+For brevity, the examples will mostly be using ``dprint``.

 .. note::

     For a full reference of each code, see :ref:`Format Reference <formatref>`

-Formatting is done in camellia by prefixing with ``&`` followed by a format code. (ex: ``&a``) The primary color codes are a number from ``0`` through ``9`` or a letter from ``a`` through ``g``.
+Formatting is done in dahlia by prefixing with ``&`` followed by a format code. (ex: ``&a``) The primary color codes are a number from ``0`` through ``9`` or a letter from ``a`` through ``g``.
 To apply the coloring to the background, insert a ``~`` between. (ex: ``&~a`` )

 .. code-block:: python

-    from camellia import wprint
+    from dahlia import dprint
-    wprint("&dHello There")
+    dprint("&dHello There")
-    wprint("&aw&co&3o&6l")
+    dprint("&aw&co&3o&6l")
-    wprint("&~0&bblack background")
+    dprint("&~0&bblack background")

 .. raw:: html